 The In Living Color alum showed flashes of brilliance in films like Ali and Any Given Sunday, but nothing could prepare us for his startling turn as the title character in this acclaimed Ray Charles biopic.
 Foxx didn’t just play the legendary singer — he flat out disappeared into him, and got an Oscar for his troubles.

 Heath Ledger - The Dark Knight

-When Christopher Nolan announced that Aussie heartthrob Heath Ledger would play The Joker in the second installment of his Batman trilogy, the news was met with a collective “huh?”
+When Christopher Nolan announced that Aussie heartthrob Heath Ledger would play The Joker in the second installment of his Batman trilogy, the news was met with a collective “huh?” from the peanut gallery.
 Then the movie was released, and Ledger’s macabre, terrifying turn as Gotham’s most notorious villain became the standard-bearer for all comic book baddies ever since.

 Mo’Nique - Precious